Thanks for stopping by and reading my People Per Hour Review.

 If your current situation makes committing to PeoplePerHour's projects or clients difficult, you can also earn some extra money with online survey sites.

 Market research companies like Survey Junkie are a simple way to get paid for your opinion.
-Swag Bucks is another site that pays for doing things you may be doing online anyway like visiting websites, playing simple games and searching the web.
+Inbox Dollars is another site that pays for doing things you may be doing online anyway like visiting websites, playing simple games and searching the web.

 Of course, sites like these won't make you rich, but if you've never made money online before, they can be a good place to start.